Kanasia-Moore/Global-Superstore-Project-Coming-Soon/README.md

 ## Project Overview

-This project analyzes the Global Superstore dataset to evaluate business performance, profitability, and return behavior.
+This project analyzes the Global Superstore dataset from [Kaggle](https://www.kaggle.com/datasets/endofnight17j03/global-superstore) to evaluate business performance, profitability, and return behavior.

 The goal is to move beyond surface-level reporting and build a structured analysis that identifies key drivers of revenue, profit, and operational inefficiencies.